 White-box reuse presents several challenges.
-Vulnerabilities and other bugs may be found and fixed in a copy of the code that exists in one project, but the fixes may not get propagated to all projects that use the file.
+Vulnerabilities and other bugs may be found and fixed in a copy of the code that exists in one project, but the fixes may not get propagated to all projects The Extent of Orphan Vulnerabilities from Code Reuse in Open Source Software that use the file.
 Similarly, useful enhancements may have been added to different versions of the code.
 The result is that fixes to known vulnerabilities as well as other bug fixes and enhancements may exist in one project but not in other projects.
 Also, license terms may not be properly propagated from the original code, causing license violations for developers who do not know the origins of the code.
 For quality and security reasons, it is important to understand where the reused code came from, who has worked on it, and if better versions of it exist in other repositories.
 Knowing where else the code exists can help identify if there are known vulnerabilities in the code by seeing known vulnerabilities in other projects where the same code exists.